Welcome to the Border Group Parish Council website.

 BGPC usually meets on the third Tuesday of the month, but it doesn’t meet every month.
 You are more than welcome to attend meetings.
 Details will be published in Meetings & Agendas.

-The next meeting of the Parish Council will take place at Adforton Village Hall on Tuesday 26th February 2019 at 7.30pm.
+The next meeting of the Parish Council will take place at Brampton Bryan Parish Hall on Tuesday 16th April 2019 at 7.30pm.
+NO meeting in March

 Fire at Paytoe

 Following the recent serious fire, the following statement has been received from the Local Policing Team:

 West Mercia Police recently dealt with a suspected arson attack in Adforton near Leintwardine.

 Officers were called just before 7pm on Tuesday 15 January to a report of a farm outbuilding on fire near Paytoe Lane in Adforton.

 No-one was injured in the incident but the building and its contents of hay and straw was burnt out.
 The fire service attended the scene.

 Two male youths aged 15 were arrested and have been charged with arson.

 This matter will be reported on at the next Parish Council meeting on 26th February when a full update will be given. it is understood Police Community Support Officers have recently visited local residents to offer reassurance to residents living nearby

 Border Group Parish Council wishes to acknowledge the support and commitment from the Steering group and many Parishioners whose efforts saw the Plan to fruition.
 In particular we would like to thank Tony Swainson as Secretary and Bill Bloxsome from Data Orchard (planning consultants).
 Thank you to everyone for your contributions.